-A typical in-camp day includes reveille at 7:30am, flag raising, breakfast at 8:00, camp duties (which provide each boy with the opportunity to complete a simple task), two assigned activity periods, a general swim at 11:30, free time, lunch at 12:45, an hour of rest and relaxation, two free choice activity periods, a swim at 4:30, free time, supper at 6:00, games, skits or a campfire, followed by the lowering of the flag and evening prayer.
+A typical in-camp day includes reveille at 7:30am, flag raising, breakfast at 8:00, camp duties (which provide each boy with the opportunity to complete a simple task), two assigned activity periods, a general swim at 11:30, free time, lunch at 12:45, an hour of rest and relaxation, two free choice activity periods, a swim at 4:30, free time, supper at 6:00, games, skits or a campfire, followed by the lowering of the flag.
 "Lights out" is usually at 9:00-9:30 for the younger boys and 9:30-10:00 for the older ones.

 On Sundays, the pace is somewhat slower.
 In the morning we have a thorough housecleaning, "tub," and inspection.
 Midmorning, campers and counselors plan and present an informal, inspirational religious service; the outdoor chapel service is non-denominational, incorporating words and music from many traditions.
 In addition, Roman Catholics can attend mass in town Saturday evening.
 After the traditional chicken barbeque lunch, we resume a normal daily schedule.